The big picture around data center environmental impacts

 Green House Gas Protocol

-The most developed means to organize these different types of direct and indirect impacts are provided by the GHG Protocol.
+The most developed means to organize these different types of direct and indirect impacts are provided by the GHG Protocol recommendations.
 This is a set of detailed principles and methodologies developed by the World Resources Institute (WRI) and other institutions.
-It forms the basis of much current GHG emissions accounting across the world and in different context and business sectors.
+It forms the basis of much current GHG emissions accounting across the world, in diverse contexts and business sectors.
 The Protocol comprises a number of guidances that apply to general classes of circumstances (e.g., new commercial projects, regular corporate sustainability reporting, assessment of products impacts, impact of local government operations etc.).

-At high level the applicable GHG Protocol guidance for data centers is the Product Life Cycle Accounting and Reporting Standard16.
-More sector specific guidance comes in the ICT sector specific document 17, and in particular Chapter 4, which focuses on Data Centers.
-Climate change impacts are established by assessing energy use and data center location that determines the characteristics of the electrical grid (energy mix), local climate etc. 2.
-While GHG emissions is the environmental impact currently most discussed, see 1 for an early discussion of the electricity / GHG emissions, Water Use is coming increasingly in focus 8.
+At high level the applicable GHG Protocol guidance for data centers is the Product Life Cycle Accounting and Reporting Standard.16 More sector specific guidance comes in the ICT sector specific document 17, and in particular Chapter 4, which focuses on Data Centers.
+Climate change impacts are established by assessing energy use and data center location, which determines the characteristics of the electrical grid (energy mix), local climate etc. 2.

 Direct and Indirect GHG Emissions and Water Usage

 Following the philosophy of the GHG Protocol, from a perspective centered on the entity (or entities) owning/operating a data center, impacts can be segmented into Scopes.
 While the GHG Protocol focuses on climate change considerations it is useful to adopt the parallel taxonomy for water usage.
-Emissions in data centers are both direct (e.g., electricity produced by on-site generators (Scope 1), procured from the grid (Scope 2) and indirect, embodied emissions, e.g., in the upstream Scope 3 production of the equipment.
+Emissions in data centers are both direct (e.g., electricity produced by on-site generators (Scope 1), procured from the grid (Scope 2) and indirect, embodied emissions.
+Those include both the upstream Scope 3 production of the equipment and downstream Scope 3 from use.
 The embodied impacts from the manufacturing of IT equipment (Upstream Scope 3) are not negligible and are well investigated.
-Over time IT equipment faces failure (must be replaced) or obsolescence/depreciation (no longer competitive).
 Finally, there are also emissions from the use of digital services by end-users that are tightly tied to the data center.
 Those would be downstream Scope 3 impacts.

-Similarly to emissions, water usage in data centers can be classified as both direct (e.g., used in cooling IT equipment (Scope 1), indirect from water used in the production of the energy used in the data center (Scope 2) and another type of indirect usage, namely embodied in the upstream (Scope 3) production of the equipment.
+Similarly to emissions, water usage in data centers can be classified as both direct (e.g., used in the cooling of IT equipment (thus “Scope 1”), indirect from water used in the production of the energy used in the data center (thus “Scope 2”) and another type of indirect usage: embodied in the upstream (“Scope 3”) production of the equipment.

-We can organize all the above as follows with indicative examples:
+We can organize all the above as follows with indicative examples for an enterprise data center owned and operated by a corporate entity:

 Impact Scope 1 Scope 2 Scope 3 Upstream Scope 3 Downstream